 Down payment on real estate

-If you want to buy a second home or rental property, you’ll need money for a down payment and closing costs.
-You might draw on the equity in your primary home to cover those costs.
+If you want to buy a second home or rental property, you might draw on the equity in your primary home to cover the down payment and closing costs.

 When you do this, you’re creating debt to finance new debt.
 So it’s essential to review your budget to make sure you’ll be able to pay all the following: